All Episodes

 If you want to be a part of the program, we're in Las Vegas today.

-People's bodies aren't even cold yet.
+People, bodies aren't even cold yet.

 Families waiting in hospital waiting rooms, their kids hanging and clinging to life to politicize tragedy.

-You know, I I remember when I went on my book tour, deliver us from evil and defeating terrorism and despotism and liberalism.
+You know, I remember when I went on my book tour, Deliver Us from Evil, and Defeating Terrorism and Despotism and Liberalism, because there's a mindset that thinks that you can capitulate to evil.

-You know, the whole thing, the whole deal, Bill Clinton said, There's a gun deal for the American people.
+You know, the whole thing, the whole deal, Bill Clinton said, there's a gun deal for the American people.

-I described Kim Jong-il, Kim Jong-un's father, and I gave him a lot of billions of dollars and gave him energy and all this stuff, and and now we have peace.
+I just bribed Kim Jong-il, Kim Jong-un's father, and I gave him a lot billions of dollars and gave him energy and all this stuff.

-You can't negotiate with it, you can't appease it, you must identify it.
+You can't negotiate with it.

 And ultimately, when you identify evil, you've got to defeat it.